parthshah231/pulmonary_fibrosis/README.md

 ## Pulmoary Fibrosis
 - Pulmonary Fibrosis is a disorder with no known cause and no known cure, created by scarring of the lungs.
-- Outcomes of it can range from long-term stability to rapid deterioration.
+Outcomes of this disease can range from long-term stability to rapid deterioration.
 - Current methods make fibrotic lung diseases difficult to treat, even with access to a chest CT scan.
 In addition, the wide range of varied prognoses create issues organizing clinical trials.
 Finally, patients suffer extreme anxiety—in addition to fibrosis-related symptoms—from the disease’s opaque path of progression.

 ## Project Goal